-The societies in the 21st century have been facing compelling problems related to Environment and Ecology.
+Human society in the 21st century is facing compelling problems related to Environment and Ecology.
 The scientific and engineering communities have been working on understanding the complex nature of ecological systems interacting with the environment and societies as well as developing innovative solutions for the critical problems that we face.
 Our environmental and ecological systems involve the interactions and impacts that affect our atmosphere, events on land, and in our seas and oceans.

-WF-IoT 2021 is an open forum, which accommodates a broad range of end-users, academics, industry and the public sector to lay out the role of IoT in understanding ecological systems and environmental problems and to delve into potential implementations of the connected systems provided by the IoT in the area of environment and ecology, including all physical realms that affect our planet
+WF-IoT 2021 is an open forum, which accommodates a broad range of end-users, academics, industry, and the public sector to lay out the role of IoT in understanding ecological systems and environmental problems and to delve into potential implementations of the connected systems provided by the IoT in environment and ecology, including all physical realms that affect our planet

-IoT has been leveraging the development of green supply chain models, smart buildings and cities with reduced solid and water waste.
-In an effort to reduce and control pollution, IoT plays a critical role in process optimization, design and operation of energy-efficient production systems with reduced CO2 emissions.
-IoT provides experts dealing with monitoring the environmental processes operating in inaccessible, polluted or uninhabitable spaces workplace safety.
+IoT has been leveraging the development of green supply chain models, smart buildings, and cities with reduced solid and water waste.
+To reduce and control pollution, IoT plays a critical role in process optimization, design, and operation of energy-efficient production systems with reduced CO2 emissions.
+IoT provides experts dealing with monitoring the environmental processes operating in inaccessible, polluted, or uninhabitable spaces workplace safety.
 The emerging need for effective management of food, energy, and water (FEW) nexus calls for increased use of IoT in FEW systems.
-Smart farming systems have a tremendous positive impact on the environment by optimum use of fertilizers, irrigation and plant protection substances in precision farming, which work with connected sensors, weather data, and images from drones or satellites.
+Smart farming systems have a tremendous positive impact on the environment by optimum use of fertilizers, irrigation, and plant protection substances in precision farming, which work with connected sensors, weather data, and images from drones or satellites.
 Such connected systems also enhance food security by improved crop yield and traceability of the food.

 IoT has great potential to bring about insight into the interaction of environment and ecology with sociotechnical systems emerging in the 4th industrial revolution.
 This track will provide a suite of presentations from end-users, industry, and academia on their cutting-edge work.
 Each session will also include a panel discussion to enable full participation between the audience and our invited experts.